 Note

 In case Position Management has been implemented in the Employee Central instance at a point in time, when employees already exist in the instance, these employees can be assigned to newly created positions as appropriate.

+Recommendation

-For more details on this, refer to chapter Assigning Employee to Position in the Appendix of test script Manage Positions (FK1).
+In case the Position Management content has been deployed with the SAP Best Practices, you can refer for more details on this to chapter Assigning Employee to Position in the Appendix of test script Manage Positions (FK1).

 Typographic Conventions